clementfarabet/ipam-tutorials/py_tutorials/README.md

     # Now point a web browser at http://localhost:PORT to use the tutorials

-On subsequent logins, you only need to do some of those step:
+On subsequent logins, you only need to do the following steps:

     # SUBSEQUENT LOGIN INSTRUCTIONS
     #